VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 Storyboard: https://storyboard.openstack.org/#!/story/2004415

 Starling X is growing as an edge cloud solution, however, the current cloud use more than one kind of operating system.
-The Cloud Market's latest analysis of operating systems on the Amazon Elastic Compute Cloud (EC2) shows Ubuntu as the most used OS, in the same list we can find CentOS and Red Hat Enterprise Linux (RHEL).
-By having MultiOS support for the STX project the STX developers/users at the community could benefit from the advantages that each operating system offers.
+A recent analysis of  the most used operating systems on the Compute Cloud (EC2) [1] shows Ubuntu as the most used OS, in the same list we can find CentOS and Red Hat Enterprise Linux (RHEL).

-Today, Starling X is based on the CentOS operating system, however, we would like to support other operating systems such as Ubuntu or Clear Linux (Clear Linux OS is an open source, rolling release Linux distribution optimized for performance and security for the x86 platforms, since a high percentage of the data center servers are based on x86 architectures, enable Starling X in an x86 optimized OS could be an option).
+Today, Starling X is only based on the CentOS operating system, however, by having MultiOS support for the STX project the STX developers/users at the community could benefit from the advantages that each operating system offers.

 The current build system under STX does not support the transition to other OS based on rpm or deb files.
 In order to give full support for another operating systems we are proposing to make changes to the current build model and generate a speration of source code vs build metadata for the STX flock services.
 All this with the aim of making it easier for others to understand and contribute to our project.
-The order of what operating support first, either Ubuntu or Clear Linux is out of the scope of this specification.

 Problem description
 ===================

-Current cloud systems use a different kind of operating system.
-Among the most used OS, CentOS / RHEL. represents approximately 55% of OpenStack and Ubuntu Server represents 35% of deployments and a significant amount of the users as a whole.
+The diversity on the operating systems used at the cloud is not only for the guest OS, but also for the host OS.
+Current cloud systems use a different kind of operating system as host for their servers.
+Among the most used OS, CentOS/RHEL represents approximately 55% of OpenStack and Ubuntu Server represents 35% of deployments

-Since Linux distributions have many different approaches to pulling together the distribution, by having MultiOS support for the STX project the STX developers/users at the community could benefit from the advantages that each the operating system offers:
+Since Linux distributions have many different approaches to pulling together Linux solutions, by having MultiOS support for the STX project the STX developers/users at the community could benefit from the advantages that each the operating system offers:

-- CentOS uses a more conservative approach and uses older versions of packages.
-Many fixes and features are backported to these versions.
+- CentOS uses a more conservative approach and uses older versions of packages and keep security and stability by  backport many fixes and features to their current version.

 - Ubuntu is more aggressive and uses more recent versions

 - Clear Linux OS is an open source, rolling release Linux distribution optimized for performance and security for the x86 platforms, since a high percentage of the data center servers are based on x86 architectures, enable Starling X in an x86 optimized OS could benefit the STX users

-To appeal to the broadest community of users, Starling X needs to run a several Linux distributions.

 Currently the StarlingX build system only generates RPMs specifically for CentOS7.
 The tooling understands how to parse the metadata (srpm_path,